 The Tremont House, now in its third incarnation, sparkles amidst Galveston’s famous collection of historic architecture.
 Nestled in the heart of The Strand National Historic Landmark District and newly designated Downtown Cultural Arts District, the hotel offers a blend of 19th century charm and 20th century sophistication, with exemplary service and luxury that have made it a strong favorite among island visitors.
 It is the only hotel that operates in downtown Galveston and is a Wyndham Grand® Hotel and owned by the Cynthia and George Mitchell family, making it part of Mitchell Historic Properties.
 When the hotel opened in 1985 it was the first major hotel to open in downtown Galveston in sixty years.
 It was a catalyst for the revitalization of Galveston’s historic downtown.
-As The Tremont House approaches its 30th Anniversary in 2015, the hotel plans to revive old practices, pass on current rituals, and create new traditions for the future.

 Following a full renovation of the first floor following Hurricane Ike in 2008, the hotel’s lobby and Toujouse Bar area reflects a boutique-style hotel decorated in black, white, and grey palettes, Calacatta white and black marble and an expanded front desk to serve guests.